 The golf course as part of a sponge city

-Origin of the term sponge city
+Origin of the term “sponge city”

 The size of a city’s sealed surfaces plays a central role in the implementation of the sponge city concept.
 In Berlin, one of the greenest major cities in Europe, sealed surfaces amount to about 37% of the total urban area.
-London, on the other hand, as one of the most populous cities in Europe, has a degree of sealing of around 25%.
+London, on the other hand, is one of the most populous cities in Europe, with a degree of sealing of around 25%.
 These sealed areas consist of paved roads, concrete surfaces, and buildings that impede natural water run-off.

 - Absorption: The green areas absorb the rainwater and store it temporarily.